Hoyg/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

 1. Select the third task to deploy **PartsUnlimited Azure Function** and configure the inputs as shown below.
 Choose the pre-created **Azure functions** name for the **App Service Name** field from the drop down.

     ![PartsUnlimited Function](images/function.png)

+    > As the Azure Function Apps uses the Azure App Service infrastructure, the function app that is being used here in the App Service hosting plan, your function app can use all the features of App Service.

 1. Click on *Save*.
 In the Save dialog box, click OK.
 To test the release definition, click **Release** and then **Create Release**.